archie-rp/rs-schema-wb/docs/api/Rules.md

 ### optional

-Makes validation check if value is undefined.
-By default schemas only validate type.
+The `optional` method is used to make a validation rule check if a value is undefined.
+By default, schemas only validate type.

 ```javascript
 string().optional()